 Law and Justice: JD/MS

-American University's JD/MS joint degree allows you to earn, concurrently, a Juris Doctor (JD) from the Washington College of Law (WCL) and a Master of Science in Justice, Llaw and Society (MS) from the School of Public Affairs (SPA), Department of Justice, Law and Society.
-The justice, law and society program has been rated among the nation's top three justice-related programs in the area of scholarly faculty publications.
+American University's JD/MS joint degree allows you to earn, concurrently, a Juris Doctor (JD) from the Washington College of Law (WCL) and a Master of Science in Justice, Law and Criminology (MS) from the School of Public Affairs (SPA), Department of Justice, Law and Criminology.
+This gradaute program has been rated among the nation's top three justice-related programs in the area of scholarly faculty publications.

 The joint JD/MS offers an enriching cross-disciplinary study of law and social science.
 Many of the fundamental concepts addressed in your legal education will be expanded through the MS program, providing you with a different, and ultimately, broader perspective.
 For example, many of the important ideas in law are founded on philosophical or empirical assumptions that receive little discussion in any law school curriculum due to time constraints.
 Because the JD/MS courses in SPA offer a comprehensive understanding of these important concepts, the joint program is ideally suited for those who desire a thorough understanding of how law intersects with theories of justice and justice systems in our society.
 You will find it especially valuable if you are seeking a career in criminal justice, court management and administration, or teaching law or justice at the college level.